danawanzer/stats-with-jamovi/_main.md

 ## Your turn!

 Open the `Sample_Dataset_2014.xlsx` file that we will be using for all Your Turn exercises.
+You can find the dataset here: [Sample_Dataset_2014.xlsx Download](https://github.com/danawanzer/stats-with-jamovi/blob/master/data/Sample_Dataset_2014.xlsx)

 Perform independent t-tests based on the following research questions.
 Think critically about whether you should be using a one-tailed or two-tailed hypothesis and check your assumptions so you know which test to use!